Which students have priority for being on campus in the spring?

 How will access to campus facilities be different?

-For residence halls, students will have card access to their assigned hall.
+For residence halls, at least initially, students will have card access only to their assigned hall.
 Students will not be able to enter any residence hall except the one to which they have been assigned.
+Once the testing protocol is well established and if the indicators are consistently where they need to be and there are no outbreaks on campus, students will be allowed access to other residence halls with certain restrictions.
 Students will be required to swipe into all academic and non-residence hall facilities.
 Visitors and guests will not be allowed into residence halls or other facilities.

 Will students be able to work on campus?